teambit/docs/docs/packages/02-install-packages.md

 ## Installing all Components

-To install dependencies for all the imported components use:
+To install dependencies for all imported components, use:

 ```shell
 bbit install
 ```

 Add the `--verbose` flag to get detailed output.

 You can also install dependencies for a specific component: